Small Business Relief Fund

 - The CARES Act requires that the payments from the Coronavirus Relief Fund be used only to cover expenses that were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020.

-- Organizations that have experienced a decline in revenue as a result of COVID-19
+- Businesses that have experienced a decline in revenue as a result of COVID-19

-- Organizations owned by Hispanic/Latino, Black, Indigenous, Asian Pacific Islander and all People of Color and/or women (or eligible nonprofits primarily serving these communities)
+- Businesses owned by Hispanic/Latino, Black, Indigenous, Asian Pacific Islander and all People of Color and/or women

-- Organizations for which resources will help them remain operational
+- Businesses for which resources will help them remain operational

-- Organizations that did not receive enough federal funds
+- Businesses that did not receive enough federal funds

 - Use of funds focused on helping operations shift, pivot, or adapt to the new COVID-19 environment